Skip to Main Content

 Overview

-The banking industry is a global, multibillion dollar business that serves as a middleman, or intermediary, between suppliers of financial capital and those seeking financing.
+The banking industry is a global, multibillion-dollar business that serves as a middleman, or intermediary, between suppliers of financial capital and those seeking financing.
 Broadly speaking, it provides financing for a wide range of consumer and business activities.
 The stated purpose may be financing the purchase of a home or providing startup capital for a new business venture.
-While the banking industry operates according to regional, or nationally defined, rules and customs, the business is most often broken out into two distinct industry groupings: investment banks and commercial banks (which will be covered in this article).
+While the banking industry operates according to regional, or nationally defined, rules and customs, the business is most often broken out into two distinct industry groupings: investment banks and, and the subject of this article, commercial banks.

 Commercial banks make loans to the full spectrum of borrowers, from private individuals, all the way up to major corporations, and municipal, regional, and national government agencies.
 Commercial banks, a grouping that also includes savings banks and credit unions, finance their loan activities by lending out money gathered from the other side of the business—the funds deposited by individuals and firms.